sheltermanager/asm3/src/static/pages/manual/_sources/boarding.rst.txt

 pre-selected shelter location on the check-in date and out again when the check-out date is reached.

+Boarded animals will appear in shelter view with a boarding emblem next to their name.

 .. image:: images/boarding_tab.png

 Boarding Book
 -------------

-The boarding book located in the financial tab allows you to conveniently view boarding animals by selected periods and status.
+The boarding book located under the financial menu allows you to conveniently view boarding animals by selected periods and status.

 .. image:: images/boarding_book.png

 Selecting an entry and clicking the create payment button allows you to create a due payment based on the daily boarding fee and number of days boarded.
-You can then use the payment screen to request payment from the customer or produce an invoice.
+You can then use the payment screen to request electronic payment from the customer or produce an invoice.

 .. image:: images/boarding_payment.png